nz-rin/Math-AST/README.md

 make build-main
 make build-run
 ```
-to enter an interactive session in terminal to use the calculator, supports all () /*-+
+To enter an interactive session in terminal to use the calculator, supports ()/*-+ in normal infix notation.
-however it will exit if an invalid token is proccess at current state of development
+It will only parse valid expression and tell you if it finds and invalid token.
+Can't tell you why the token is invalid yet.

 # Work In progress
 >>>>>>> 5a39d19 (Added README.md)